IvanoDaneri/SpringBootJWT/readme.txt

 - a specific SoapUI project has been released: springBootRestClient-soapui-project.xml
     - a rest client pass credentials to rest Logon to get valid JWT token from SpringBoot app
-    - protected rests can be called using token
+    - protected rests can be called using JWT token get from previous call

 - a test java class has been written for both services (only for CompanyService) and controllers (CompanyController, EmployeeController).
 Both test classes performr CRUDs.